tarantool/cartridge-java/README.md

 ### Proxy Tarantool client

 A decorator for any of the basic client types.
-Allows connecting to instances with CRUD interfaces defined as user API functions or as exposed [CRUD](https://github.com/tarantool/crud) functions.
-Works with tarantool/crud 0.2.0+.
+Allows connecting to instances with CRUD interfaces defined as user API functions or Cartridge roles based on 'crud-router' from module [CRUD](https://github.com/tarantool/crud).
+Works with tarantool/crud 0.3.0+.

 See an example how to use the `ProxyTarantoolClient`: